jdiepeveen/jelastic-jps-magnolia-cms/README.md

 ## Magnolia CMS Collection

-* [Magnolia CMS Basic](magnolia-basic/README.md) - a simple setup for a Magnolia CMS project containing a webserver, tomcat and a database container.
+* [Magnolia CMS](magnolia/README.md) - a simple setup for a Magnolia CMS project that contains 1 webserver, 1 application server and 1 database container.